Joeeazy/alx-system_engineering-devops/0x19-postmortem/0-postmortem.md

 Escalation: The incident was escalated to the database administration team for assessment.

-March 15, 2024, 12:30 PM (UTC): The root cause was identified as an overloaded cache layer.
+June 10, 2024, 12:30 PM (UTC): The root cause was identified as an overloaded cache layer.

 Resolution: The infrastructure team adjusted the cache configuration and implemented a monitoring system.